Back to top

 Galym Ageleuov is a human rights defender and the head of the human rights organisation Liberty.
 Throughout his work with Liberty, Galym documented mass executions and other human rights violations during the 2011 labour protests in Zhanaozen.
 Within the Freedom for Euraisa project, he has documented violations committed by Uzbekistani authorities when suppressing protests in the Karakalpakstan Autonomous Republic.

-On 22 May 2023, the human rights defender Galym Agleulov was travelling from Bishkek, Kyrgyzstan to Tashkent, Uzebekistan, to attend the upcoming appeal hearing of the protesters detained in the Karakalpakstan Autonomous Republic in Uzbekistan in July 2022 at the Higher Court of Uzbekistan.
+On 22 May 2023, the human rights defender Galym Ageleuov was travelling from Bishkek, Kyrgyzstan to Tashkent, Uzebekistan, to attend the upcoming appeal hearing of the protesters detained in the Karakalpakstan Autonomous Republic in Uzbekistan in July 2022 at the Higher Court of Uzbekistan.
 The human rights defender was prohibited from boarding flight HY-778, operated by Uzbekistan Airways.
-Members of the airport staff informed Galym Agleulov that he had been prohibited from boarding the flight because the Uzbekistani Department of Border Control had informed the airline that the human right defender was barred from entering the country.
+Members of the airport staff informed Galym Ageleuov that he had been prohibited from boarding the flight because the Uzbekistani Department of Border Control had informed the airline that the human right defender was barred from entering the country.

-Galym Agleulov has visited Uzbekistan twice since the summer 2022 protests in the Karakalpakstan Autonomous Republic, both for the purposes of monitoring human rights violations and unlawful detentions, and for the mistrials of the Karakalpak protesters.
-On this occasion, Galym Agleulov aimed to visit Uzbekistan to attend the appeal hearing of human rights defender Dauletmurat Tajimuratov.
+Galym Ageleuov has visited Uzbekistan twice since the summer 2022 protests in the Karakalpakstan Autonomous Republic, both for the purposes of monitoring human rights violations and unlawful detentions, and for the mistrials of the Karakalpak protesters.
+On this occasion, Galym Ageleuov aimed to visit Uzbekistan to attend the appeal hearing of human rights defender Dauletmurat Tajimuratov.
 In January 2023, after his arbitrary detention in July 2022 in Nukus, Dauletmurat Tajimuratov was accused of seizure of power and organising violent protests and sentenced by Bukhara Regional Court to 16 years in prison.
 In April 2023, Dauletmurat Tajimuratov’s lawyer, human rights defender Sergey Mayorov, reported that his client was tortured in custody.

 In June 2022, the President of Uzbekistan, Shavkat Mirziyoyev, introduced constitutional amendments that aimed to remove Karakalpakstan’s status as an autonomous republic.
 In response to these amendments, peaceful protests were organised in Karakalpakstan.
 One of the leaders of the peaceful protests, human rights defender and blogger Dauletmurat Tadjimuratov, was arbitrarily detained and the Uzbekistani authorities started to use force to suppress the civil unrest.
 The authorities implemented an internet shutdown and utilised forceful measures, including water cannons, rubber bullets, stun grenades and tear gas, to disperse the protesters.
 At least 21 people died during the protests.
 In March 2023, thirty nine Karakalpak activists accused of taking part in the protests in Nukus were convicted and twenty eight of them were sentenced to prison terms of between five and eleven years, while eleven defendants were handed parole-like sentences.
 Twenty two protesters, including human rights defender Dauletmurat Tajimuratov, appealed the decision of the Bukhara Regional Court.

-Front Line Defenders condemns the decision of the Uzbekistani authorities to bar human rights defender Galym Agleulov from entering the country to carry out his peaceful human rights work.
+Front Line Defenders condemns the decision of the Uzbekistani authorities to bar human rights defender Galym Ageleuov from entering the country to carry out his peaceful human rights work.
 Front Line Defenders underscores the utmost importance of international observers to trials against human rights defenders, who are targeted for their peaceful and non-violent human rights work.
 Limiting the participation of international trial observers contributes to shrinking civic space in Uzbeksitan and fosters a lack of accountability.